RuairidhWilliamson/PersonalWebsite/contents/posts/todl.md

 This is very useful since it allows me to focus on the bigger picture and not to get hyper focused on a small detail because I can mark it as something that I should look at later.

-The disadvantage is that my code always has some number of todo comments littered about in it with varying importance.
-They can be as harmless as a suggestion that a part of the code should be refactored or switched to a different api when it is released or that the code is unsound and there is an important bug that needs fixing.
+The disadvantage is that my code always has some number of TODO comments littered about in it with varying importance.
+They can be as harmless as a suggestion, that a part of the code should be refactored or switched to a different api when it is released or that the code is unsound and there is an important bug that needs fixing.

 In order to address these issues I wanted a command line tool that would quickly list all the todo comments in my code and help me find what I need to work on.